ArpithaD65/covid19alertsdemo/README.md

 # covid19alertsdemo

 ##Fork the repository
-##clone the repository t your local development evnvironment
+##clone the repository to your local development evnvironment
 ##check out your branch
 ##got to the root directory
 ##npm install